laws-africa/indigo/docs/running/configuration.rst

   Should email sending fail silently?

+* ``INDIGO.GSHEETS_API_CREDS``

+  JSON of Google Sheets API credentials token details, if you want Indigo to be able to talk to Google Sheets directly.
+Otherwise, Indigo will use CSV export and the Google Sheet will need to be publicly accessible.

+  For details on setting up Google Sheets for API access, see https://medium.com/@denisluiz/python-with-google-sheets-service-account-step-by-step-8f74c26ed28e

 * ``INDIGO.NOTIFICATION_EMAILS_BACKGROUND``

   Should notification emails be sent asynchronously in the background?
 Default is False.
 See `django-background-tasks documentation <https://django-background-tasks.readthedocs.io/en/latest/>`_.

 Authentication
 --------------